lazyGamers/mvp-docs/kingdoms/towns.md

 All level of alliances are treated equally by the game system, albeit with different requirements.
 Higher levels are mostly abstract entities.
 They give a leader a special status and additional actions, but do not require/create any new buildings.

+#### Creating higher level

+Town leader can invite another entity to form higher level under his guidance.

+Town A invites Town B to form Duchy C --> Baron A becomes Duke C, Baron B remains Baron B

+Town leader can specify in peace treaty to form higher level under his guidance.

+Kingdom A sends peace treaty to Kingdom B to form Empire C. King A becomes Emperor C, King B remains King B

 #### Duchy

-Town leader (baron) can proclaim itself a duchy (needs to match requirements).
-It can then invite all the neighbouring towns into its duchy.
+Duke can invite all the neighbouring towns into its duchy.
 Should they accept, they will belong to duchy.
 A duke can also start a war on neighbouring town in order to bring them to duchy by force.
 Duchy can have at most 2 other towns be a part of it.

 #### Kingdom